 Situated in Magelang, in the Central Java.
-Mendut temple holds a rooted prestige as a Buddhist holistic place.
-Not merely a place for religious practices, Mendut also a gem where Buddhist philosophies carved in relief.
+Mendut temple holds a rooted reputation as a Buddhist holistic place.
+Not merely a place for religious practices, Mendut is also a gem where Buddhist philosophies are carved in relief.
 All together laid on an enormous 26.4 meters tall building.

 At a glance, Mendut temple might look similar to other Buddhist temples.
-But as soon as people step in, its special characteristics will hard not to notice.
+But as soon as people step in, its special characteristics will be hard not to notice.
 Three big Buddha sculptures and fable reliefs make the temple looks different from others.
-Besides, as it becomes a site for Buddhist priests to worship.

 Mendut Temple Opening Hours

-Mendut temple and monastery open from 07.00 AM to 07.00 PM.
-In order to witness the religious rituals, come before 11.00 AM.
-However, the locals-only do events on particular days.
+Mendut temple and monastery are open from 7 AM to 7 PM.
+In order to see the religious rituals in the monastery, come before 11 AM.
+However, it doesn’t happen every day, only on particular days.
 Hence, make sure to mark the date before coming.

 |Mendut Temple Opening Hours|